williamMBDK/pacup/README.md

 - use proper comparison methods for different things ex. (( vs [[
 - divide util.sh into differnet files???
 - spacing in list script output
+- user defined package managers - a pm wrapper for config files